oscimp/amaranth_twstft/Doc/01_usage.md

 ```
 Will set the LFSR taps on the FPGA to 9 and 15, and save both 100000 bits PRN interlaced in a 200K file (1 bit per byte).

-**Note:** setting LFSR's taps to zero disable it.
+**Note**: setting LFSR's taps to zero disable it.
 At reset, both taps are set to zero.

 ### Enable and configure antenna output